Can I See Northern Lights in Iceland Tonight?

 Q: Do I need a professional camera?

-A: No. Modern phones (iPhone 11+ or latest Androids) are enough to capture the lights.
+A: No. Modern phones (from iPhone 11 or latest Androids) are enough to capture the lights.

 Q: What if the forecast says 45% chance?

-A: Go check!
+A: Check the sky above you!
 If the sky is clear and other metrics (Bz, Bt, solar density) are favorable, it’s worth looking.
 Use your phone camera — it can detect faint auroras before your eyes do.

 Q: Does Hello Aurora work only in Iceland?

 A: No!
 Hello Aurora provides aurora forecasts for Iceland, Norway, Finland, and Sweden.
-You can also share aurora sightings from anywhere in the world—even from locations where the Northern Lights are rare, like Germany when you see it.
+You can also share aurora sightings from anywhere in the world—even from locations where the Northern Lights are rare, like Germany or the southern state in USA when you see it.

 Share